On Saturday, I joined 250 trail runners for a hot run at the Mt.Diablo 8k/25k/50k in

 I slept all night that night, thanks to physically and emotionally draining myself to the last drop.
 The next day I heard the most unbelievable news - Deborah was alive!
-I had been told by police officials that a cyclist had died and assumed the worst, and instead she was in critical but stable condition at Stanford Hospital.
+I had been told by police officials that a cyclist had died and assumed the worst, but it appears they had likely been referring to a different cycling accident.
+Deborah was in critical but stable condition at Stanford Hospital.
 Apparently she had no spinal damage and minimal brain impact, and was already on the road to recovery.
-Given what I saw and felt, it's nothing short of a miracle.
-Oddly, the news didn't shift my perspective much, but I did feel better knowing that Deborah and her family still had time together.
+Given what I saw, that was nothing short of a miracle.
+I felt much better knowing that Deborah and her family still had time together.

 Life is fragile, life is resilient.
 The body and soul can heal beyond our wildest expectations.
 I've left my demons on Mt.
 Diablo, and as Rob Evans said "got 7 hours of therapy for a $50 entry fee".
 So true!
 But I know it was my friends along the way who really helped me get through the day, and beyond my tragedy.
 The ultrarunning community means more to me than I ever could have imagined, now more than ever.
 I am grateful for all of you.